 Why would anyone take on this lease that is causing you such misery?
 Well, many buyers are interested in a short term lease at a decent price.

-To swap your car lease, use a website like Swap-A-Lease that will let you list your car.
+If you're interested in a car lease transfer, use a website like Swap-A-Lease that will let you list your car.
 This is much the same process as selling your car online.
 You need to list your car and it's info on the site, including what's left on the lease.
 You then have to find a buyer who's interested in your lease.

 Of course, websites like Swap-A-Lease will charge you a fee for listing the car.
 On this site, you will have to pay £39.99 to list your car, and then the cost of 2 months rental if you successfully transfer the lease.
 So if your monthly lease is £180, you would have to pay a ‘successful transfer fee’ of £360 to Swap-A-Lease.